linkerd/linkerd/docs/config.md

 `svc-name`:

 * namespace: the Kubernetes namespace.
-* port-name: the port of the service.
+* port-name: the port name.
 * svc-name: the name of the service.

 Once configured, to use the Kubernetes namer, you must reference it in